Our ref:

 steps above to produce the documents you have requested to access, I have had regard to the

-matter of Collection Point.
+Collection Point.
 In that matter the Full Federal Court, relevantly, found that:

 Section 17(1)(c)(i) is directed at ensuring that an agency wil not be obliged to produce a